-The senior-level ‘Leadership for Humanitarians’ programme is led by Relief International for 240 participants.
-This will provide learning and development through face-to-face workshops, follow-on action planning, distance learning and coaching.
+The senior-level ‘Leadership for Humanitarians’ programme was led by Relief International for 240 participants.
+This provided learning and development through face-to-face workshops, follow-on action planning, distance learning and coaching.

 Find out more.

-A cross-cutting strand of action led by the CHS Alliance (formerly People in Aid) will develop an in-house coaching cohort and a network of locally- and regionally-based coaches.
+A cross-cutting strand of action led by the CHS Alliance (formerly People in Aid) developed an in-house coaching cohort and a network of locally- and regionally-based coaches.

-The CHS Alliance will also review, revise and promote the Core Humanitarian Competencies Framework, in order to develop its use as the ’industry standard’.
-It will also design a tool to assess competence before and after learning interventions.
+The CHS Alliance reviewed, revised and promoted the Core Humanitarian Competencies Framework, in order to develop its use as the ’industry standard’.
+It also designed a tool to assess competence before and after learning interventions.

-This project is delivered by a consortium led by Save the Children UK and including Oxfam, Relief International and CHS Alliance.
+This project was delivered by a consortium led by Save the Children UK and included Oxfam, Relief International and CHS Alliance.

 Leadership for Humanitarians

-The project will run in Kenya, Ethiopia, Bangladesh and Jordan, and the mid-level ‘Context’ training will also run in Democratic Republic of Congo.
+The project ran in Kenya, Ethiopia, Bangladesh and Jordan.
+The mid-level ‘Context’ training was also in the Democratic Republic of Congo.

-The three year project is funded with £5,985,087 from UK Aid, part of the Disaster and Emergencies Preparedness Programme (DEPP).
+The three year project was funded with £5,985,087 from UK Aid, part of the Disaster and Emergencies Preparedness Programme (DEPP).